15 July 2024

 - Some Taekwondo organizers permit all basic punches and kicks, other organizers only permit kicks.

-- Some Kenpo organizers permit kick to leg area, other organizers only permit kick above the hip area.
+- Some Kickboxing organizers permit kicks to leg area, other organizers only permit kicks above hip area.

-- Some Kyokushin, Muay Thai, Kuntao and Kickboxing organizers permit both elbow and knee strikes.
+- Some Kenpo organizers permit both elbow and knee strikes.
 Other those fighting sport organizers only permit basic punches and kicks.

 Dizzy?
 Me too.